nathnwod/more-canvas-tools/README.md

 * 0.4.0: New feature for listing recently enrolled users on course page.
 Also super rough prototype of search command.

-# Added new Feature - Nathan Wood

-Calendar pro extension (WIP):

-This extension adds many helpful features to the canvas calendar.
-These include:
+## Calendar Pro (WIP)

+Contributed by Nathan Wood.

+Calendar Pro adds quality enhancements to the Canvas Calendar, focused on making assignment status easier to scan.

+Current features:
-1. ability to mark assignments as complete
+1. Mark assignments as complete.
-2. graded assignments will by default be marked as complete to avoid finished assignments being left unmarked
+2. Automatically mark graded assignments as complete (to reduce leftover unmarked items).
-3. mark assignments as late on the calendar to make missed assignments harder to miss
+3. Mark assignments as late on the calendar to make missed work harder to miss.
-4. assignments will now span from their available date to their due date like a multi-day event on Google Calendar
+4. Display assignments as spanning from their available date to their due date (similar to a multi-day event).
-5. locked assignments will be marked with a lock symbol on the calendar
+5. Mark locked assignments with a lock symbol.
+6. Minimal style improvements

+Usage:
+- Open the Canvas Calendar.

+Status:
+- Work in progress (WIP).
+Behavior and UI may change.